-Setting sail on a wild crossing
+Setting sail on a wild voyage to the Aeolian Islands

-We set off on Friday evening, after dark.
+We set off on a Friday evening, after dark.
 I didn’t want to wait for morning.
 A marked worsening of the weather from the south was forecast from Sunday to Monday and so I wanted to reach the sheltered marina on Lipari as soon as possible.

 What we did right after the mast fell